 Allocation of Equity Compensation.
-In 2014, we granted stock options to purchase 935,800 shares of our Common Stock, of which stock options to purchase a total of 187,100 shares were awarded to executives (including our named executive officers), representing approximately 20% of all stock option awards in 2014.
-Also, in 2014, we granted 521,900 restricted stock units, of which 155,500 restricted stock units were awarded to executives (including our named executive officers), representing 30% of all restricted stock unit awards in 2014.
+In 2015, we granted stock options to purchase 3,499,200 shares of our Common Stock, of which stock options to purchase a total of 2,143,800 shares were awarded to executives (including our named executive officers), representing approximately 61% of all stock option awards in 2015.
+Also, in 2015, we granted 1,954,000 restricted stock units, of which 723,200 restricted stock units were awarded to executives (including our named executive officers), representing 37% of all restricted stock unit awards in 2015.
 Our Compensation Committee does not apply a formula for allocating stock options and restricted stock units to named executive officers.
 Instead, our Compensation Committee considers the role and responsibilities of the named executive officers, competitive factors, the non-equity compensation received by the named executive officers and the total number of options and restricted stock units to be granted in the fiscal year.

 Type of Equity Awards.
 Under our 2010 Equity Incentive Plan, we may award incentive stock options, within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, to our employees, and we may award nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units, performance units and performance shares to our employees, directors and consultants.
-In 2014, we awarded a mix of stock options and restricted stock units.
+In 2015, we awarded a mix of stock options and restricted stock units.

-Equity Awards in 2014.
-In January 2014, following the Compensation Committee's review, all of our then-serving named executive officers, with the exception of Mr. Fischer, received restricted stock units as reflected in the 2014 Grants of Plan-Based Awards Table below.
-Also, in January 2014, our Compensation Committee reviewed equity compensation for our then-serving named executive officers.
+Equity Awards in 2015.
+In January 2015, our Compensation Committee reviewed equity compensation for our then-serving named executive officers.
 The Compensation Committee reviewed the Comparison Data and the individual performance of such named executive officers during the prior calendar year.
-Following the Compensation Committee's review, all of our then-serving named executive officers, with the exception of Mr. Fischer, received stock options and restricted stock units as reflected in the 2014 Grants of Plan-Based Awards Table below.
-Dr. Varghese, who was not a named executive officer in January 2014, also received stock options and restricted stock units as reflected in the 2014 Grants of Plan-Based Awards Table below.
-Mr. Fischer did not receive any equity awards in 2014, as he received a stock option award in September 2013 upon becoming our Chief Executive Officer.
+Following the Compensation Committee's review, all of our then-serving named executive officers received stock options and restricted stock units as reflected in the 2015 Grants of Plan-Based Awards Table below.
+Mr. Noor Mohamed and Dr. Varghese, who were not named executive officers in January 2015, also received stock options and restricted stock units as reflected in the 2015 Grants of Plan-Based Awards Table below.
+In August 2015, each of our then-serving named executive officers, other than Dr. Day, received restricted stock units in conjunction with an employee retention plan, as reflected in the 2015 Grants of Plan-Based Awards Table below.
+Mr. Noor Mohamed also received restricted stock units in conjunction with an employee retention plan, as reflected in the 2015 Grants of Plan-Based Awards Table below.
+Mr. Noor Mohamed also received restricted stock units in conjunction with an employee retention plan, as reflected in the 2015 Grants of Plan-Based Awards Table below.
+Upon joining the Company in October 2015, Mr. Oki received stock options as reflected in the 2015 Grants of Plan-Based Awards Table below.